lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 06:40 PM)_

+_Emmett stuffs the "grass" in his mouth and spits it out in disgust._

 > THIS GRASS ISN'T REAL.
 > THIS IS WEED, YOU IDIOT.

-_Emmett shakes off the urge to shoke the salesman._
+_Emmett shakes off the urge to choke the salesman._

 **Bagelwrecker** _(02-Jul-18 06:40 PM)_

-> `Grass salesman`: WHAT DID YOU EXPECT!?
+> `Grass Salesman`: WHAT DID YOU EXPECT!?

 **Finna Steel Christmas** _(02-Jul-18 06:40 PM)_